 We systematically review studies of how unemployment benefits affect unemployment duration.
-Statistically significant findings are eleven times more likely to be published.
-Correcting for publication bias reduces average elasticity by a factor of two.
-Meta-analysis provides a principled way for sufficient statistics methods to aggregate estimates across policy contexts and speak to the optimality of large reforms.
-Although existing consumption drop-based approaches typically imply an optimal replacement rate near zero, our corrected estimates imply an optimal replacement rate of 28%.
-The “micro” elasticity is equal to the “macro” elasticity, suggesting that general equilibrium effects are unimportant or cancel out.
+Statistically significant findings are eight times more likely to be published.
+Correcting for publication bias cuts the average elasticity by a third.
+Meta-analysis is a data-driven way to aggregate estimates across policy contexts and generalize sufficient statistics methods to compute the global optimal policy.
+Although existing consumption drop-based approaches typically imply an optimal replacement rate near zero, our corrected estimates imply an optimal replacement rate of 28% in the US.
+We are unable to reject the hypothesis that the “micro” elasticity is equal to the “macro” elasticity.

 More on this topic